ihmeuw/vivarium_research/docs/source/onboarding_resources/computing/index.rst

 **I installed a package to this environment on the cluster - why won't it work?**
 Your local machine and the cluster are different and don’t "speak" between environments.
-So if you install a package to an environment while on the cluster, it might not show on your local machine.
+So if you install a package to an environment while on the cluster, it won't show on your local machine.

 **What is Python vs Conda Vs Anaconda?**